-Choosing a CRM is one of the most consequential decisions an HVAC company owner makes.
+Choosing a CRM is one of the most consequential decisions a home service contractor makes.
 The right system pays for itself in fewer missed calls, faster dispatching, and cleaner invoicing.
 The wrong one creates double-entry headaches, frustrated techs, and an expensive contract you regret signing.

-This guide is based on hands-on experience helping HVAC companies evaluate and set up CRMs that integrate with their marketing stack.
+This guide is based on hands-on experience helping HVAC, roofing, plumbing, and electrical contractors evaluate and set up CRMs that integrate with their marketing stack.
 No affiliate commissions or vendor partnerships behind these recommendations.

-Below, I break down the four most popular CRMs for HVAC contractors: ServiceTitan, Housecall Pro, Jobber, and FieldEdge.
-With honest pros and cons, a side-by-side comparison table, and a decision framework to help you pick the right one for your HVAC business.
+Below, I break down the five most popular CRMs for home service contractors: ServiceTitan, Housecall Pro, Jobber, JobNimbus, and FieldEdge.
+Honest pros and cons, a side-by-side comparison table, and a decision framework to help you pick the right one for your contracting business.

 1) Quick Overview Stats